AI Portfolio

 I set this up the way I'd set up a real team.
 Actual roles, not a pile of tools.
 Who owns what, who hands off to whom, who gets the final call.

 The diagram is a snapshot.
-Parts of it are already a step behind the actual build, but the shape holds up.
-I sit at the top as the only human on the chart.
-Below me is a context layer, five live files that hold the strategy, ICP, content patterns, pillar plan, and the latest performance data.
-Every agent reads from those files before it does anything.
-That's how the system stays consistent without me briefing it every time.
+I sit at the top as the only human on the chart, setting direction and approving what goes out.
+Below me is the context layer in Notion — a growing library of files covering strategy, brand voice, ICP, content pillars, patterns, and the latest performance data.
+Every agent reads the relevant pieces before doing anything, which is how the system stays consistent without me briefing it every time.

 > **Note on what's not here:** strategy and positioning sit one level up.
 That's part of how I run client work and my own product thinking.
 It feeds into the context layer above, but it's not part of this GTM team.
 This page is about the marketing and sales machine.